NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get all contributing sources

-Return metadata for all contributing sources for the specified terminology.
+`MetadataTests.GetContributingSources()` - Return metadata for all contributing sources for the specified terminology.

 ```
 curl "$API_URL/metadata/ncit/contributingSources" | jq '.'